chxnkm/chxnkm/README.md

 I’m am a penultimate year computer science student studying at Nanyang Technological University.

-I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.<br><br>
+I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.<br>

 Please feel free to browse the repositories on my page!